PhyllomeOS/phyllomeos/README.md

 * `ingredients`🥑 🥥 🥭 🥝 🥦 🥬 🥒 🧄: Each ingredient represents a feature or a set of integrated features, such as a specific Desktop Environment

-Example for the base storage ingredient used by Phyllome OS.

 `cat ingredients/base-storage.cfg`

 ```